isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 of amenities and design of interpretative signage.</p>
 <p>&nbsp;</p>
 <p>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <strong>Park Management</strong> by empowering
-the community to co-organise activities and events, as well as play the role of an active advocator to encourage responsible park usage.</p>
+the community to co-organise activities and events, while advocating the community to use the park responsibly.</p>
 <p>&nbsp;</p>
 <p>Find out more on Friends of the Park<a href="https://fotp.nparks.gov.sg/" rel="noopener noreferrer nofollow" target="_blank"> here</a>!</p>
 <p></p>